timboudreau/meta-update-center/README.md

 ------------------

 A simple standalone update server for [NetBeans](http://netbeans.org) and [NetBeans Platform](http://platform.netbeans.org) plugins.
-You can deploy this server by running it with ``java -jar`` and use it to serve plugins and updates to existing plugins.
+Just run it using ``java -jar`` and use it to serve plugins and updates to existing plugins.

 Download the latest build [from timboudreau.com](http://timboudreau.com/builds/job/meta-update-server/).
+Usage fairly self-explanatory - start it and navigate to it in a browser.

-It serves NBM (NetBeans module) files with appropriate metadata so that the NetBeans update center (Tools | Plugins) can download updated and new plugins from it.
+It serves NBM (NetBeans module) files with appropriate metadata so that the NetBeans update center (Tools | Plugins) can download plugins from it.
+So if you are building NBM files, you have a way to distribute updates which automatically updates itself.

 You give it URLs where those NBM files live on the web, and it takes care of automatically checking for updates.
 The server can either direct callers